 What Goes Well With Tater Tot Casserole?

-Step By Step How To Make Cowboy Casserole
+How To Make Cowboy Casserole

-- Saute onion, add garlic, stirring constantly, and saute until fragrant.
+- Sauté onion, add garlic, stirring constantly, and sauté until fragrant.

-- Add beef, continue to cook until there is no longer any pink.
-Drain excess fat from skillet.
+- Add beef, and continue to cook until there is no longer any pink.
+Drain excess fat from the skillet.
 Sprinkle beef with chili powder, cumin, oregano, salt, pepper, and brown sugar.
 Continue to cook.

 - Stir in black beans, pinto beans, diced tomatoes, green chiles, sour cream, 1 cup of cheddar, and hot sauce.